Word Gems

 In the “cultism” writing, we discussed how its root idea is “to cut,” that is, to refine, alter, and prune, and, by extension, to systematize, order, and regulate.
 And what do cults seek to regulate?
 It is the very nature and meaning of reality itself.
 John is attempting to provide an alternate version of reality, a new set of facts, a rewriting of cosmic history, which abruptly and starkly stand in opposition to the records of MML.

 Attorney Adrian Smith, in his writings on fundamentalism, points out that the playbook of cultists is that of seeking a faux moral high-ground.
-They work hard at presenting themselves as holier-than-thou, possessing a righteous superiority, a “we’re better than you” attitude.
+They work hard at presenting themselves as holier-than-thou, possessing an uber-righteous superiority, a “we’re better than you” attitude.
 All this pious deception is found in abundance in John, which is nothing more than a scurrilous hit-piece, a propaganda effort, to sully the good name of Thomas.

 See the entire "Jesus" article but also: